 - The Real Elephant Collective, who are trying to educate people about why and how we must share Earth’s landscapes with nature, as well as being responsible for the incredible Elephant Parade

 - The words and wonders of nature through the work of Rob Macfarlane – who posts a nature/community-related word of the day and writes pieces of wisdom for The Guardian, in addition to his collection of beautiful books

 - Found a bizarre plant growing in your local park?
 Got a black-with-red-spots ladybird climbing up your wall?
-Or accidentally just stepped on a beautiful moth….and would like to know what species it is?
+Or accidentally just stepped on a beautiful moth….and would like to know what species it is/was?
 Take a photo and post it on iSpot, and someone somewhere will magically tell you what it is before the bats leave their roosts – long live taxonomists!